spacecloud-io/space-docs/content/essentials/file-storage/delete.md

   });
 {{< /highlight >}}

-The `delete` function takes a `path` of the file or folder to be deleted.
+The `delete` function takes a `path` of the file or folder you want to delete.

-The `delete` function will recursively delete all files / folders in a folder if the `path` was for a folder.
+The `delete` function recursively deletes all files/folders in a folder if the `path` was for a folder.
 The `path` can be nested as well.
 For e.g a `path` - /folder1/folder2/file1 would mean to delete the file - `file1` inside folder2 which is in folder1.

 ## Response